Adrasteia Labs

 Under Review

 Heikichi Hayashi, Karl Yu, Huanxi Zhang, and Weiyu Qi (2025).
-Kilts Center at Chicago Booth Marketing Data Center Paper; NBER Working Paper forthcoming.
+Kilts Center at Chicago Booth Marketing Data Center Paper.

 Smart Contracts, Dumb Money: Open Source Lemons